Blood (In This Moment album): Background

 After over a year of touring to support their third studio album, A Star-Crossed Wasteland, the band was ready to start work on their upcoming fourth record.
-Lead vocalist Maria Brink revealed that this album would be darker and the first time the band would be working with outside musicians.
+Lead vocalist Maria Brink revealed that this album would be darker and the first time that the band would be working with outside musicians.
 However, the band found themselves in a difficult position.
 Original members Blake Bunzel and Jeff Fabb left In This Moment to join American Idol finalist James Durbin's touring band.
 An official statement was released on their Facebook page in November announcing the departure.
 The statement also stated that the rest of the band members were ready to head back to the studio in the beginning of 2012 for a summer release.
 Guitarist Randy Weitzel was introduced during In This Moment's appearance at Shiprocked in December 2011 and drummer Tom Hane was introduced at Soundwave Festival in February 2012.